 Add 1 tsp toasted sesame oil, ½ cup rice vinegar (unseasoned), and ¼ cup neutral oil.

 Process again until the dressing is completely smooth.
-Taste and adjust the seasoning with salt.
+Taste and adjust the seasoning with salt, as needed.
 If it‘s too sour, add a bit more sugar.
-If you prefer a lighter dressing, add water to thin it (I don‘t add water so the dressing will keep longer).
+If you prefer a lighter dressing, add water to thin it; I don‘t add water so the dressing will keep longer.

 To Serve

-Shake well and serve over a green salad.
-Here, I have iceberg lettuce, cucumber slices, and tomatoes.
+Serve over a green salad.
+Here, I have a salad of iceberg lettuce, cucumber, red radishes, and tomatoes.

 To Store

 You can store the dressing in an airtight container or mason jar for up to 1 week.
+Shake well before using.
 If you take out the portion you need and put the dressing back into the refrigerator right away, it will keep for up to 2 weeks.
 Or, you can store it in the freezer for up to a month.